Dynatrace/OneAgent-SDK-for-Java/README.md

 * receiving a message
 * processing a received message

-To trace an outgoing message, the code looks straight forward compared to other tracers:
+To trace an outgoing message, you simply need to create a MessagingSystemInfo and call traceOutgoingMessage with that instance:

 ```Java
 MessagingSystemInfo messagingSystemInfo = oneAgentSDK.createMessagingSystemInfo("myMessagingSystem",